awstlaur/spinlist-model/README.md

 # spinlist-model
-Model of a lock-free concurrent skip-list in Promela/Spin.
+Model of a lock-free concurrent list in Promela/Spin.